 With the COVID-19 pandemic challenging the economy, it has upended the cold chain logistics sector with massive changes in operations, supply chains, regulations and manpower requirements.
+Foreign investors are now able to own 100% of partnerships, a figure that was previously 75%.
 It has also transformed the market with lasting impact on the future.
 Modernization in the logistics sector has supported the growth of the refrigerated logistics market.

 Key Market Trends

 Halal Food industry driving the growth of the market

 In recent years, global brands have begun to focus on the Muslim economy to capitalize on rising purchasing power and shifting consumer spending priorities.
 Around 260 million Muslims live in the ASEAN region, the majority of whom live in Indonesia, Malaysia, Thailand, the Philippines, Singapore, Myanmar, and Brunei.
 The number of halal lifestyle events and campaigns held across the region in the last decade to stimulate interest in Islamic travel, foods, fashion, and cosmetics, and financial services has increased.